agileproducts/statistics-for-project-management/1-proportions-percentages.md

 |Open rate|18.30%|17.78%|17.42%|
 |Click rate|7.23%|6.90%|6.52%|

 Quoting percentages to two decimal places as we have done here is very common practice.
-Some style guides suggest this (@item2), and it is the default setting for percentage formats in spreadsheets or in tools like Google Analytics.
+Some style guides suggest this (Cole (2015)), and it is the default setting for percentage formats in spreadsheets or in tools like Google Analytics.
 But consider how much precision is implied by knowing a ratio to the nearest 0.01%.
 That’s 0.0001, or one part in ten-thousand.

 In our email example we have exactly 10,000 recipients, so quoting those response rates to two decimal places means reporting to a precision of one individual person.
 Do we really care if one person more or less opens the mail?
 Can we reasonably say anything about the relative performance of each mailer to that level of granularity?